 When the underlying dynamics are truly explored, growth is possible for partners, families and children.
 There can be more personal growth in the tolerating of the feelings of guilt, the taking of responsibility and the illumination of the dynamics that fuelled the affair.

 Spontaneous revelation – where one person tells another that they have been or are tempted to be unfaithful – is sometimes driven by the deep need to be seen, to be acknowledged.
 It’s as if the person having the affair has mistaken their partner for one of their parents – usually the opposite sex parent – and that in that place, as the child, they feel safe to tell their partner/parent their secret.
 This is important information in itself and can lead to great insight.

-“Rather like forgiveness a request for the partner to understand places the responsibility on the one who is likely to be most hurt and may be a covert attempt to relieve the one whose responsibility it is for carrying it.
+“Rather like forgiveness a request for the partner to understand, places the responsibility on the one who is likely to be most hurt and may be a covert attempt to relieve the one whose responsibility it is.
 In this situation, there is often much pain and little growth.”

 Revelation may also cover a systemic pattern where it feels unsafe to tell the truth and so a confession of a hidden truth takes place.
 In this situation it may often be that there is another secret in the family system which cannot be spoken and that the secret relationship is fuelled by this, but also covers it up, a kind of systemic distraction.

 In these examples it’s very often true that telling the partner or spouse in the hope of resolution is usually too burdensome for them and they feel displaced and so unable to hear what was intended.